SuzukiRyuichiro/homepage/content/posts/building-lily58.md

 With tiny hope, I changed my cable to another generic USB-A to USB-c cable I use on my bedside.
 It did flash the LED, and when running the QMK command, it finally registered my reset button and installed the firmware.
 I did not expect that the board will be this picky about which cable to use.
 I knew type-c is a mess in terms of standards but if you're building one and facing a similar problem, try out every single cable you got.

 ## Soldering is not that hard

+This is my second time soldering something (first being a headphone I fixed years ago) and given that there are so many parts to solder, I was fearful that I'd mess up something and waste all the money I put in.
+However, in the end, it wasn't that hard.
+If you follow the protocol, such as setting the right temperature not to melt your PCB or controller, it was easier than I thought.
+Also, since you'd be soldering more than 200 points, at the end of it, you'd be much better at soldering than the first few.
+As for this build, the difference is quite obvious, both in quality and speed of soldering.
+So have faith in yourself and give it a try.

 ## You don't have to be overly cautious, yet be careful

+In relation to the point above, I thought a millimeter of mistake would cause some problem to the keyboard but it turned out just fine.
+I was a bit cocky at the end when soldering sockets and stuff but it just worked.
+I thing one thing I should have been cautious was putting the switches into the sockets.
+If the pin is unalinged for the tiniest margin, you can bend the connectors and it won't register.
+I missed sockets in 4 switches, and had to pull them out, straighten the bent pin, then put it back again until it registers a key press.
+To sum up, be careful enough not to break things, but you can be careless in some parts, and it still works.

 ## Fuck Brexit